• Skip to primary navigation

 Oolong tea is not quite a green tea and not quite a black tea, but processed somewhere in between.
 That’s why I call oolong tea the “sweet spot” of tea.

-Taiwan teas are famous for their light, refreshing and fragrant oolongs that are distinctly different from those produced in Mainland China.
+Taiwan teas are famous for their light, refreshing and fragrant oolongs that distinctly differ from those produced in Mainland China.
 They are often called Formosa oolongs as the island of Taiwan was once named Formosa, meaning "beautiful island".

 A Rare Delightful Tea